English | Français | Tibetan

 L’homme est une corde tendue entre la bête et le Surhumain — une corde au-dessus d’un abîme.

-References (ordered as above)
+references (ordered as above)